 If one testicle has to be removed, the remaining healthy testicle should provide enough hormones for normal male growth, sex life, and fertility.

-Goldstein M. Surgical management of male infertility.
-In: Partin AW, Domochowski RR, Kavoussi LR, Peters CA, eds.
+Palmer LS, Palmer JS.
+Management of abnormalities of the external genitalia in males.
+In: Domochowski RR, Kavoussi LR, Peters CA, et al, eds.
 Campbell-Walsh-Wein Urology.
-12th ed.
-Philadelphia, PA: Elsevier; 2021:chap 67.
+13th ed.
+Philadelphia, PA: Elsevier; 2026:chap 55.

 Review Date: